MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-references-by-using-the-reference-manager.md

 ## Shared Projects tab

 Add a reference to a shared project on the **Shared Projects** tab of the Reference Manager dialog box.
-[Shared Projects](/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=windows) let you write common code that's referenced by a number of different application projects.
+[Shared Projects](/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=windows) let you write common code that's referenced by many different application projects.

 ## Universal Windows tab